 - Any city or local tax

-- Interest and penalties paid to another jurisdiction
+- Interest and penalties paid on tax due to another jurisdiction

 - Excise, property tax or franchise tax